ng-mocks/ng-mocks.github.io/how-to-test-a-component.md

   // But, usually, instead of AppHeaderComponent we want to have
   // a mock copy.

-  // With ngMocks it can be defined in the next way. beforeEach(() => {
+  // With ng-mocks it can be defined in the next way. beforeEach(() => {
     // AppComponent will stay as it is,
     // everything in AppModule will be replaced with their mock copies.